Member Breeder Rules & Regulations

 Commitment to Breed

-Rule 5.
-Members must test all breeding stock for hip and elbow dysplasia prior to breeding.
+Rule 7.
+Members must test all breeding stock for hip and elbow dysplasia prior to breeding and will only breed those animals who have test results that meet the minimum standards of the WALA.
 Members shall clearly state on their website the testing that has been performed.

-Rule 6.
-Members must keep accurate breeding records, registration papers, and pedigrees.

 Rule 9.
+Members must keep accurate breeding and litter records, registration papers, and pedigrees.

-Members must DNA Profile all breeding stock prior to registering a litter and shall verify parentage through DNA Profile before issuing a pedigree for any offspring where more than one sire covers or may have covered a bitch.
+Rule 11.
+Members must DNA Profile all breeding stock born after 1 January 2018 prior to registering a litter and shall verify parentage through DNA Profile before issuing a pedigree for any offspring where more than one sire covers or may have covered a bitch.

 Commitment to Purchasers

-Rule 11.
-Members must provide a two-year health guarantee and must supply the purchaser with a copy of the purchase contract and/or guarantee prior to accepting any payment.
+Rule 14.
+Members must provide a two-year health guarantee and must supply the purchaser with a copy of the purchase contract and/or guarantee prior to accepting any final payment.
 The WALA disclaims any liability from the use of such document.

 Commitment to WALA Organization

-Rule 14.
-Members must not have had membership revoked or suspended by a canine association within the last five years, or, if they have, they must provide to the WALA Board of Directors details relating to such an incident.
+Rule 18.
+Members must not have had membership revoked or suspended by a canine association within the last five years, or, if they have, they must provide to the WALA BOD details relating to such an incident.

-Rule 20.
-Any member who has been suspended, has voluntarily removed himself, or has requested to leave the WALA must be approved by a unanimous vote of the WALA Board of Directors, as well as meet all basic membership requirements to be reinstated.
+Rule 24.
+Any member who has been suspended, has voluntarily removed himself, or has requested to leave the WALA must be approved by a unanimous vote of the WALA BOD, as well as meet all basic membership requirements to be reinstated.

 All WALA Member Breeders are required to respect WALA Rules and Regulations and Code of Ethics as a condition of membership.
 In cases where the regional laws of the WALA Member Breeder's country of residence are in conflict with the WALA Rules and Regulations or Code of Ethics, these regional laws will supersede the WALA Rules and Regulations and Code of Ethics.